oauthstuff/app2app-evolution/README.md

 ### IDP App to RP

+Concerning this redirection we have two cases that depend on whether the method ``startActivityForResult()`` is used to start the IDP app.

+**Case 1:** The method is not used to redirect from the RP app to the IDP app

+In this case we can use the exact same method from above (``secureRedirection(uri: Uri)``).

+**Case 2:** The method is used to redirect from the RP app to the IDP app

-The IDP app has to check whether the variable ``callingActivity?.packageName`` is not null.
+In this case the IDP app has to check whether the variable ``callingActivity?.packageName`` is not null.
 If the variable is not null, the app knows that it was called with the method ``startActivityForResult()`` and the IDP app also knows the package name of the RP app.
 With the